Links is a functional programming language designed to make web programming easier.

 Links eases building interactive web applications with significant client- and server-side components.

-Links incorporates proven ideas from other programming languages: database-query support from Kleisli, web-interaction proposals from PLT Scheme (now Racket), and distributed-computing support from Erlang.
-On top of this, it adds some new web-centric features of its own.
+Links incorporates proven ideas from other programming languages: database-query support from Kleisli, web-interaction proposals from Racket, and distributed-computing support from Erlang.
+On top of this, it adds new web-centric features of its own.